digitalemil/pita/README.md

 As we need to have an example app this repo contains an enhanced “Hello Web” application called Pita.
 Users can sign in (with Google) and if they are authorized can add notes to a single page.
 Notes are persisted in the database and retrieved from there.
 A pretty vanilla web-app.

 I'm biased and choose Google and Grafana because of my personal experience but I think other parents have nice children too: AWS Fargate, Azure Containers, etc. But you want to check if the service you use is part of a free tier.
 Cloud Run and Build are both part of Google's free tier (2 mio requests per month, 120 build-minutes per day).
 Grafana Cloud gives me 10k metrics, 50GB of logs & traces.
+Clearly Cloud Run has o11y built-in and so Grafana isn't strictly needed but I do prefer it over Google's o11y especially because of the way I can combine data from different sources like GCP and my CockroachDB instance.

 ---